-- Information on the management of financial risk, including an indication of the objectives and policies of the Company as well as exposure to the relevant risks, is disclosed in Note 4 Financial risk management to the consolidated financial statements page 181. - Information on the use of financial instruments by the Group is disclosed in Note 27 Derivative financial instruments to the consolidated financial statements page 205. - Details of our stakeholder engagement activities for both our UK and global employees, suppliers, customers and other stakeholders can be found in the Stakeholders section (pages 99-101), S172 Statement (page 94) and the Operating Sustainably section, starting on page 18. - Our GHG emissions and energy consumption for the previous three years is disclosed with the Performance Indicator Table on page 102.
+- Information on the management of financial risk, including an indication of the objectives and policies of the Company as well as exposure to the relevant risks, is disclosed in Note 4 Financial risk management to the consolidated financial statements page 181 of the WE Soda 2024 Annual Report. - Information on the use of financial instruments by the Group is disclosed in Note 27 Derivative financial instruments to the consolidated financial statements page 205 of the WE Soda 2024 Annual Report. - Details of our stakeholder engagement activities for both our UK and global employees, suppliers, customers and other stakeholders can be found in the Stakeholders section (pages 99-101), S172 Statement (page 94) and the Operating Sustainably section, starting on page 18. - Our GHG emissions and energy consumption for the previous three years is disclosed with the Performance Indicator Table on page 102.
 Our environmental performance including discussion of our energy efficiency action is detailed within the Operating Sustainably section starting on page 18. - The Group's disclosures related to the recommendations of the TCFD can be found on pages 83-92. - The Group's disclosures related to employee engagement, diversity and inclusion can be found on pages 34-35.